 The Stable Energy Source

-According to the IEA-OES, Annual report in 2007, it is estimated that 80,000TWh of electricity per year can potentially be captures from ocean waves – sufficient to meet our global energy demand five times over.
+According to the IEA-OES, Annual report in 2007, it is estimated that 80,000TWh of electricity per year can potentially be captured from ocean waves – sufficient to meet our global energy demand five times over.

 Future targets for Europe (European Commission figures)